cdeterman/OmicsMarkeR/README.md

-# `"BiomarkeR"`
+# `"OmicsMarkeR"`

-`BiomarkeR` is an R package that provides functions for classification and feature selection of 'omics' level datasets.
+`OmicsMarkeR` is an R package that provides functions for classification and feature selection of 'omics' level datasets.

 ## Motivation